 Cheep, cheep, cheep.

-I glanced at Aidan.
-Hmm...
+I glanced at Aidan once more, gaze tapering into blue slits.
+Huh.
 That was strange.
 It almost seemed like the sound was coming... from him.

-“Give it, Aidan.”
+But this only hardened my resolve.
+"Give it, Aidan.”

 “Aidan, don’t be difficult.
 Give me your backpack!”
 It was eerie how much I sounded like my mother at that moment.

 “No!
-Nev —“
+Never —“

 Staring at the ceiling, I realized that Aidan had kicked my legs out from behind.

-That little, dirty-fighting, horrid piece of — “OW,” I moaned, wincing a bit as I clutched the back of my head.
+That little, dirty-fighting, horrid piece of — “Ow,” I moaned, wincing a bit as I clutched the back of my head.

 “I WILL NEVER SURRENDER!”